wangyi-fudan/wyhash/README.md

 Simple Is Best
 ====

-wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest. wyhash passed SMHasher, wyrand passed BigCrush, practrand and designed to drop-in replace C rand().
-See our [manuscript](manuscript.md).
-Currently wyhash is a hasher by default in a hash table in the great Zig language.
+wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively:

+**solid**:  wyhash passed SMHasher, wyrand passed BigCrush, practrand.

+**portable**: 64-bit/32-bit system, big/little endian.

+**fastest**:  Effecient on all machines, exspecially for short keys.

+**simplest**: In the sense of code size.

+Currently wyhash has 13 language ports and is the default hasher for a hash table of the great Zig language.

 ----------------------------------------